imprithwishghosh/imprithwishghosh/README.md

 - 💬 Actively writing tech blogs [Check it Out!](https://medium.com/@prithishghosh)
 - 📺 Share things I know , always helping indivisuals.
 - 📬 How to reach me:<a href="mailto:prithishghosh619@gmail.com">Let's get in touch!</a>
-- ⛹️‍Frequently active for call of duty
+- ⛹️‍Frequently active for call of duty (connect me : Cringet)
 - 🧗🏾‍♀️ I try to: Go beyond and push the bounds

 ### other places you can find me ::